-The range of evaluations of the integrative paper follows standard reviewing practices.
+The range of evaluations of the Integrative Paper follows standard reviewing practices.
 The potential designations a faculty member may give to a paper are:

 - Accept as is.
 This indicates passage of the requirement with no further work on the part of the student.
 Such a designation is assigned if the paper is on a level with those that might be accepted in a refereed journal or conference. - Accept with minor revisions.
 This indicates that a few small changes are required on the part of the student.
-Upon completion of these small changes, which should be enumerated by the faculty reviewer, the paper will be on a level with those that might be accepted in a refereed journal or conference.

-- Revise and resubmit.
+Upon completion of these small changes, which should be enumerated by the faculty reviewer, the paper will be on a level with those that might be accepted in a refereed journal or conference. - Revise and resubmit.
 This indicates that major work is still needed from the student, but the paper has potential to be acceptable.
 Upon completion of major revisions, which should be enumerated by the faculty reviewer, the paper may reach the level of acceptability. - Reject.
 This indicates a major failing to meet the requirements of the paper.

-The student's advisor and other members of the committee review the integrative paper, write evaluations, and then meet to discuss the evaluations.
-A defense-like presentation of the integrative paper is optional, depending on the student's and/or committee's preference.
+The student's advisor and other members of the committee review the Integrative Paper, write evaluations, and then meet to discuss the evaluations.
+A defense-like presentation of the Integrative Paper is optional, depending on the student's and/or committee's preference.
 When the committee reaches a decision regarding the grade assigned to the paper.
-Each faculty reviewer assigns one of the above grades to the integrative paper under review.
+Each faculty reviewer assigns one of the above grades to the Integrative Paper under review.
 The advisor writes a report of the discussion and the recommendations made, which includes all of the comments from the committee and the grade assigned by the committee.

-To meet the integrative paper requirement, a student must receive a passing grade from every reviewer of the paper.
-If the student receives a report of "accept with minor revisions" or "revise and resubmit," the student has one chance to meet the concerns of the reviewers.
+To meet the Integrative Paper requirement, a student must receive a passing grade from every reviewer of the paper.
+If the student receives a report of "accept with minor revisions" or "revise and resubmit," the student has a chance to meet the concerns of the reviewers.
 The revised paper is then reviewed by the same faculty committee to determine if the necessary changes have been made.
 If so, the student passes the requirement.
-If a student receives an evaluation of reject (either by a consensus or a majority of the reviewers) at any stage, he/she fails this requirement.
-The committee produces a report from the review of the integrative paper and sends it to the PhD program coordinator for placement in the student's file.
-In addition, the Integrative Paper form for Doctoral Graduate Outcomes Assessments (see Appendix A) needs to be completed and submitted to the PhD program coordinator.